ocharles/blog/posts/2013-12-11-24-days-of-hackage-heist.md

 context, which defines how to "fill in the blanks", so to speak. `heist` breaks away from the crowd in the finer details of how it achieves this.

-`heist` templates themselves are simply XML forests; they don't have a single XML root element (they can have many), but other than that they are valid XML.
-On top of XML templates `heist` has three main abstractions: `<bind>`, `<apply>` and splices.
+`heist` templates themselves are simply HTML documents; they don't have a single root element (they can have many), but other than that they are valid HTML5.
+On top of HTML templates `heist` has three main abstractions: `<bind>`, `<apply>` and splices.

 `<bind>` is very straight forward to understand - it just acts like a `let` binding in Haskell.
-However, instead of introducing a new identifier as we would expect in Haskell, `<bind>` introduces a new XML *element*.
+However, instead of introducing a new identifier as we would expect in Haskell, `<bind>` introduces a new HTML *element*.
 For example, we can bind some text to an element:

 ```xml